 What does a wetting agent do?
-It alters the hydrogen bonding and reduces the water’s surface tension.
-As a result, the water quickly absorbs into sand rootzones and, instead of channelling, will spread horizontally and more evenly wet up the soil profile (Figure 1).
+It interferes with the hydrogen bonding and reduces the water’s surface tension.
+As a result, the water quickly absorbs into sand profiles and, instead of channelling, will spread horizontally and more evenly wet up the soil profile (Figure 1).
 In side-by-side comparisons it is amazing to see how much of an effect a good wetting agent can have.

-The best quality wetting agents often contain multiple surfactants, are biodegradable, are safe for turf roots and are highly effective at eliminating dry patch and improving water distribution.
-On established fine turf on USGA profiles, wetting agents can significantly improve the soils water holding capacity and create an optimal environment for root growth, resulting in more consistent and higher quality playing surfaces.
+The best quality wetting agents often contain multiple surfactants, are biodegradable, will not burn turf roots and are highly effective at eliminating dry patch and improving water distribution.
+On established fine turf on USGA profiles, wetting agents can significantly improve the soils water holding capacity and create an optimal environment for root growth.

 Figure 1.
-Wetting agents such as H2Pro TriSmart improve water infiltration and lateral movement in sand profiles that naturally develop hydrophobicity.
+Wetting agents such as H2Flo Trismart improve water infiltration and lateral movement in sand profiles that naturally develop hydrophobicity.

-H2Pro TriSmart was developed by ICL through a collaboration with surfactant and turf specialists to control the symptoms of Localized Dry Spot.
-As part of the development H2Pro TriSmart has been tested by the STRI Group under Australian conditions.
+H2Pro Trismart was designed specifically for fine turf grown on USGA sand profiles.
+It was developed at ICL through a collaboration between surfactant and turf specialists and has been independently tested by the STRI Group under Australian conditions.

 In 2017-18 a replicated trial was conducted at STRI’s Redlands research facility.
 Surfactants were applied to mature ultradwarf hybrid bermudagrass (cv.
 TifEagle) grown on a USGA profile and maintained as a golf green.

 The trial showed clear beneficial effects from using wetting agents and from H2Pro Trismart in particular.
-The performance of H2Pro TriSmart versus an alternative wetting agent and the control has been summarised in Table 1.
-H2Pro TriSmart showed the greatest effect between the months of November and March, coinciding with the peak period of moisture and heat stress in Australian grown turf.
-H2Pro TriSmart reduced the incidence of localized dry spot by an average of 86% compared to the control (Table 1).
-Compared to the comparison wetting agent, TriSmart reduced localized dry spot by an additional 67% and increased volumetric soil moisture by an average of 15% (Table 1).
-Differences between treatments were statistically significant (P < 0.05).
+The performance of H2Pro Trismart versus an alternative wetting agent and the control has been summarised in Table 1.
+H2Pro Trismart showed the greatest effect between the months of November and March, coinciding with the peak period of moisture and heat stress in Australian grown turf.
+H2Pro Trismart reduced the incidence of dry patch by an average of 86% compared to the control (Table 1).
+Compared to the comparison wetting agent, Trismart reduced dry patch by an additional 67% and increased volumetric soil moisture by an average of 15% (Table 1).
+Differences between treatments were statistically significant (P 0.05).

 The trial also measured the effect that wetting agents have under restricted irrigation management.
 Half of the trial site was managed so that irrigation only replaced up to 60% of the calculated evapotranspiration rate.
 The turf was also protected from heavy rainfall events using covers.

-H2Pro TriSmart significantly increased turf colour and quality, increased soil moisture availability and reduced localized dry spot versus a comparison wetting agent and versus untreated fine turf.
+• H2Pro Trismart significantly increased turf colour and quality, increased soil moisture availability and reduced dry patch versus a comparison wetting agent and versus untreated fine turf.